 Consult your garage door manual to determine what the sensor lights indicate, because the light changes often vary from model to model.
 Flickering lights can indicate a slight adjustment needed, or a wiring issue.
 Before replacing your safety sensors, begin by troubleshooting the common sources of malfunctioning garage door safety sensors.

-- Most safety eye alignment adjustments do not require tools, but some models may require a wrench to loosen the nuts holding your safety sensors to the L-brackets.
+But some models may require a wrench to loosen the nuts holding your safety sensors to the L-brackets.
 Slightly adjust the safety sensors until there is a change in the LED lights.
-Once your LED lights are illuminated in accordance to your user?s manual instructions, tighten the nuts to keep the safety sensors in place.
+Once your LED lights are illuminated in accordance to your user’s manual instructions, tighten the nuts to keep the safety sensors in place.
 Run a cycle to ensure that the adjustment has corrected the problem.

 If you are still experiencing problems with your safety sensors, you may need a wire or sensor replacement.
 For garage door opener sensor problems in the Atlanta regional area, give CSS Garage Doors a call for an inspection appointment to confirm the problem before buying the replacement sensors for your garage door opener system.